seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 To keep with you at meals, comfort your bed,
 And talk to you sometimes?
 Dwell I but in the suburbs
 Of your good pleasure?
 If it be no more,
-Portia is Brutus’ harlot, not his wife.
+Portia is Brutus' harlot, not his wife.

 **BRUTUS**
 You are my true and honourable wife,